GearHost/Docs/docs/connection-strings.md

 #Connection strings
-Here we provide some examples that have worked for the majority of our customers.
-If you run into an issue double check your syntax in your web.config.
+Here we provide some examples that have worked for most applications.
+If you run into an issue double check your syntax in web.config.
 You can also search for examples online and confirm which one best works for your application.
-We provide more information on retrieving your database credentials
+To get your database credentials login to your [portal](https://my.gearhost.com/Databases) and click on the database.
+Your server, database name, username and password will be provided there.

 ---------
 ####ASP Classic